apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

    choice <https://github.com/apache/trafficserver/pull/3476/files>`__.
 In addition the number of arguments can be verified to be correct which is often useful.

-*  Formatting can be customized per type or even per partial type (e.g. :code:`T *` for generic :code:`T`).
+*  Formatting can be customized per type or even per partial type (e.g. :code:`T*` for generic :code:`T`).
 This enables embedding common formatting work in the format system once, rather than duplicating it in many places (e.g. converting enum values to names).
 This makes it easier for developers to make useful error messages.
+See :ref:`this example <bwf-http-debug-name-example>` for more detail.

 As a result of these benefits there exist substitutes for :code:`printf`.
 Unfortunately most of these are rather project specific and don't suit the use case in |TS|.
 The two best options,